OverCry/Reader/README.md

 3. The webpage allows theme changes.
 4. The webpage allows 'locations' to be saved.
 5. The webpage allows drag-and-drop
+6. The webpage allows youtube videos to be played on.

 ## Future Improvements
 1. Allow more protection when deleting saved locations